 2.1 Did not know a person was under 18

-A person is only guilty under this statute if they contribute to the delinquency of a person under the age of 18.
-This means it is a defense for an accused to show that he/she did not know the person was a minor.
+You are only guilty under this statute if you contribute to the delinquency of a person under the age of 18.
+This means it is a defense for you to show that you did not know the person was a minor.

 2.2 Could not reasonably control a child

 Recall that California law requires parents and guardians to exercise reasonable care and control over minor children.
-Therefore, it can be a defense is for a defendant to show that despite exercising reasonable care, he/she simply could not control a child.
+Therefore, it can be a defense to show that despite exercising reasonable care, you simply could not control a child.